Topological Field Theory and Matrix Product States: Equivariant TQFT and Equivariant MPS

 It is sufficient to consider indecomposable TQFTs and $G$-equivariant algebras.
 Let us begin with the case $H=G$.
 Then the algebra $A=(G,U,Q)$ is isomorphic to the algebra $\End(U)$, and a $G$-equivariant module over it is simply a vector space $M$ with a $G$-equivariant action of $\End(U)$.
 In other words, $M=U\otimes W$, where $U$ carries a projective representation of $G$ with the 2-cocycle $\omega$, and $W$ carries a projective representation of $G$ with a 2-cocycle $-\omega$.

 Consider an annulus whose outer boundary is labeled by a brane $M$ and whose inner boundary is a cut boundary.
 Let us triangulate both boundary circles into $N$ intervals.
-Let $g_{i,i+1}$ be the element of $G$ labeling the interval between the $i^{\rm th}$ and $(i+1)^{\rm th}$ points on the boundary.
+Let $g_{i,i+1}$ be the element of $G$ labeling the interval from the $(i+1)^{\rm th}$ to the $i^{\rm th}$ points on the boundary.
 We also assume that the holonomy of the gauge field between the points labeled by $1$ on the two boundary circles is trivial.
-We get the the following dual state:

-Note that although $T(e_i)$ is an operator on $U\otimes W$, it has the form $T(e_i)\otimes {\bf 1}_W$.
+We get the the following dual state: Note that although $T(e_i)$ is an operator on $U\otimes W$, it has the form $T(e_i)\otimes {\bf 1}_W$.
 Therefore, if $g_{i,i+1}=1$ for all $i$, the trace over $W$ gives an overall factor $\dim W$, and up to this factor we get the equivariant MPS (\ref{equivMPS}).
 Inserting an observable $X\in\End(U)$ on the brane boundary, we get a generalized equivariant MPS.
 The case when $X\in\End(U\otimes W)$ does not give anything new, since the trace over $V$ factors out.

 The generalized equivariant MPS (cf. eq \ref{GS})